Data 145: Evidence and Uncertainty - Topic Map

 Course thread: how to turn noisy data into evidence, quantify uncertainty, and make decisions without pretending randomness disappeared.

-Study path: start with the Phase 1 synthesis for the course narrative, then use the Phase 2 pages as topic-by-topic references.
+Study path: use Phase 1 for the pre-midterm course narrative, then use Phase 2 as post-midterm topic-by-topic references.

 Enjoy Reading This Article?